 A member of a House belonging to any political party becomes disqualified for being a member of the House:

-1. If he voluntarily gives up his membership of such political party; or
+1. If he voluntarily gives up his membership in such a political party; or

 2. If he votes or abstains from voting in such House contrary to any direction issued by his political party without obtaining prior permission of such party and such act has not been condoned by the party within 15 days.